arhussain1/bank-tech-test/README.md

 However, our printStatement class has too much responsibility, it's printing the statement to the console and also generating the statement aswell.
 Let extract generating the statement to a CreateStatement method

+#### Stage 6 - Update BankAccount class to forward commands onto the statement class
+Lets start with the deposit method:
+  - it should add the amount deposited to the total balance of the bank account
+  - it should call upon another method whose responsibility it is to logActivity(as this method will be used by withdraw aswell we should pass some arguments aswell)
+  - make sure to mock any external dependencies